 magnesium is an essential mineral that is involved in over 300 metabolic processes in our body.
-In our detailed article on magnesium We have already given you a comprehensive insight into the science surrounding this essential mineral.
-It plays an important role in healthy bones, energy balance, nerve and muscle function and much more.
-But not every magnesium compound is equally effective.
-For this reason, in this article we will focus on a very special magnesium formulation: Magnesium L-threonate.
+In our detailed article on magnesium We've already given you a comprehensive insight into the science surrounding this vital mineral.
+It plays an important role in healthy bones, energy balance, nerve and muscle function, and much more.
+However, not every magnesium compound is equally effective.
+For this reason, we'll focus on a very special magnesium formulation in this article: Magnesium L-Threonate.

-We explain to you why this connection could help you sleep better, but also why famous people like Peter Attia or Andrew Huberman deal with magnesium L-threonate in their podcasts.
-The blood-brain barrier plays an important role here - but more on that later.
+We explain to you why this connection could help you sleep better, but also why famous people like Peter Attia or Andrew Huberman They focus on magnesium L-threonate in their podcasts.
+The blood-brain barrier plays an important role – but more on that later.

 What makes magnesium so important for the body?

-Before we get to the specifics of Magnesium L-threonate It is worth taking a quick look at the general functions of the mineral.
-We will only concentrate on the most important points here.
-As mentioned, you can find everything else in our overview article.
+Before we get to the specifics of Magnesium L-Threonate It's worth taking a quick look at the mineral's general functions.
+We'll focus only on the most important points here.
+Everything else, as mentioned, can be found in our overview article.

 About 60% of the body's magnesium is found in the bones, the rest is distributed among muscles, nerves and other tissues.

-Magnesium is a co-factor for over 300 enzymes and is therefore involved in key metabolic processes such as the production of energy from food, protein synthesis and the replication of DNA and RNA.
-If you are wondering what a co-factor is, imagine it like the co-pilot in an airplane.
-Without it, the pilot would not be able to do his job.
+Magnesium is a cofactor for over 300 enzymes and is therefore involved in key metabolic processes such as energy production from food, protein synthesis, and DNA and RNA replication.
+If you're wondering what a cofactor is, imagine it like the co-pilot in an airplane.
+Without it, the pilot couldn't perform his duties.

-A sufficient supply of magnesium is also important for a healthy nervous system.
-We will come back to how exactly magnesium affects our nerve cells later.
+Adequate magnesium intake is also important for a healthy nervous system.
+We'll come back to how magnesium affects our nerve cells later.

 Magnesium contributes to normal muscle function and transmission of nerve impulses.
-Magnesium deficiency can lead to muscle cramps, irritability, fatigue and other complaints.
-Studies also suggest that an optimal magnesium supply reduces the risk of cardiovascular disease and can reduce type 2 diabetes, which is why the mineral is enjoying great attention not only among biohackers, but also in the longevity scene.
+Magnesium deficiency can lead to muscle cramps, irritability, fatigue, and other symptoms.
+Studies also suggest that optimal magnesium intake reduces the risk of cardiovascular disease and can reduce type 2 diabetes, which is why the mineral is receiving a lot of attention not only from biohackers but also in the longevity scene.

-The absorption of magnesium from food is often insufficient.
-Our body needs about 350mg of magnesium per day and some foods, such as cocoa powder, pumpkin seeds or sunflower seeds, contain high concentrations of magnesium.
+Magnesium intake from food is often insufficient.
+Our body requires about 350mg of magnesium per day And some foods, such as cocoa powder, pumpkin seeds, and even sunflower seeds, contain high concentrations of magnesium.
 Why is this often not enough?

 To answer the question, we need to take a closer look at magnesium metabolism:

-Only about 1% of magnesium is in the blood – which is why measuring this mineral is not so easy.
-In this study The authors have therefore looked at several analyses and compiled the information.
-According to the authors, between 10-30% of all people had a measurable magnesium deficiency in their blood – a so-called clinical, i.e. measurable deficiency.
-However, this probably only represents a fraction of the people affected, since the rest of the magnesium is found in muscle, nerve and red blood cells.
+Only about 1% of magnesium is found in the blood – which is why measuring this mineral is not so easy.
+In this study The authors therefore looked at several analyses and compiled the information.
+According to the authors, between 10-30% of all people had a measurable magnesium deficiency in their blood – a so-called clinical, i.e., measurable deficiency.
+However, this likely represents only a fraction of affected people, since the rest of the magnesium is found in muscle, nerve, and red blood cells.

 Magnesium deficiency?
 More than just a measurement

 If the magnesium levels in the blood are low, this is referred to as a clinical magnesium deficiency.
-It is highly likely that a subclinical deficiency, i.e. one that cannot be directly measured, is much more common.
-The subclinical deficiency alone leads However, it does mean that the physiological processes in the body can no longer function properly.
-On the one hand, this makes it difficult to diagnose, as the laboratory values are "normal", but on the other hand, performance is limited.
+Most likely, a subclinical deficiency, i.e. one that cannot be directly measured, is much more common.
+The subclinical deficiency alone leads However, it does lead to the body's physiological processes no longer functioning properly.
+This makes it difficult to diagnose, as laboratory values are "normal," but also limits performance.

 What about the concrete figures?
-To investigate this question, the authors of this Papers collected various studies that dealt with magnesium status.
-Among other things, they found:
+To investigate this question, the authors of this Papers compiled various studies that examined magnesium status.
+Among other things, the results were:

-- 80% of postmenopausal Women had a magnesium deficiency in the bones
+- 80% of postmenopausal Women had a magnesium deficiency in their bones

 - 20% of 80-year-olds with normal magnesium status had a magnesium deficiency in red blood cell analysis

-- 80% of patients with high blood pressure medication (especially “water tablets” – i.e. diuretics) had a greater magnesium loss
+- 80% of patients on high blood pressure medication (especially “water pills” – i.e. diuretics) had a greater loss of magnesium

 - 37.6% of all type 2 diabetics had a Mg deficiency

-The authors have compiled further studies.
-The result of almost all of the studies was: There were significantly more people with a magnesium deficiency than expectedThe older people became and the more illnesses they had, the higher the likelihood of magnesium deficiency.
+The authors compiled additional studies.
+The results of almost all of them were: There were significantly more people with a magnesium deficiency than expectedThe older people became and the more illnesses they had, the higher the likelihood of magnesium deficiency.

 Did you know?

 Cheese can reduce magnesium absorption.
 Although cheese often contains magnesium, but at the same time also high amounts of phosphate and calcium.
 Due to the high concentration of phosphate and calcium, magnesium is less well absorbed.
-This is also the case when calcium is taken as a tablet.
+This is also the case when taking calcium tablets.
 Calcium and magnesium are absorbed via a similar transporter in the intestine, which is why the molecules compete for availability.

-As we have already seen, many people in the population suffer from a magnesium deficiency.
-Supplementation is a good way to compensate for this.
+As we've already seen, many people suffer from magnesium deficiency.
+Supplementation is a good way to compensate for this deficiency.
 There are a variety of different ingredients available.

-Most magnesium supplements on the market contain inorganic salts such as magnesium oxide, chloride or sulfateThese forms have their advantages, for example magnesium oxide helps with constipation, but they also have the disadvantage of relatively low bioavailability - only a small part reaches the bloodstream and the cells.
-And even more importantly, the inorganic salts may not cross the blood-brain barrier.
+Most magnesium supplements on the market contain inorganic salts such as Magnesium oxide, chloride or sulfateThese forms have their advantages—for example, magnesium oxide helps with constipation—but they also have the disadvantage of relatively low bioavailability—only a small portion reaches the bloodstream and cells.
+And, even more crucially, the inorganic salts may not cross the blood-brain barrier.

 Magnesium L-threonate is a compound of magnesium and the sugar alcohol acid threonic acid, which occurs naturally in plants, fungi and some marine algae.
-Decisive advantage: Thanks to its unique molecular structure, magnesium L-threonate can overcome the blood-brain barrier and thus effectively transport magnesium into the brain.
+Key advantage: Thanks to its unique molecular structure, magnesium L-threonate can cross the blood-brain barrier and thus effectively transport magnesium into the brain.

 Better brain absorption for cognitive health

 Why do we need magnesium in the brain at all?
-To do this, we need to look at the NMDA receptor in the brain take a closer look: The NMDA receptor is an ion channel in the membrane of nerve cells that is normally blocked by a magnesium ion.
-This sits like a bar inside the channel and prevents calcium ions from entering the cell.
+To do this, we need to look at the NMDA receptor in the brain A closer look: The NMDA receptor is an ion channel in the membrane of nerve cells that is normally blocked by a magnesium ion.
+This ion sits like a lock inside the channel, preventing the influx of calcium ions into the cell.

 However, if the neurotransmitter glutamate binds to the NMDA receptor and the nerve cell is already slightly excited (depolarized), this "magnesium bar" is removed from the canal.
 The channel opens and calcium can flow into the cell.

 This calcium influx is an important signal that triggers various processes for learning and memory in the cell.
-Among other things, the inflowing calcium activates the transcription factor CREB, which in turn switches on genes for plasticity processes. neuronal plasticity is the remodeling of neuronal structures which serves to maintain, adapt and, if necessary, expand functions of the nervous system.
+Among other things, the influx of calcium activates the transcription factor CREB, which in turn activates genes for plasticity processes. neuronal plasticity is the remodeling of neuronal structures which serves to maintain, adapt and, if necessary, expand functions of the nervous system.

 Interestingly, it has been shown that magnesium itself can act as a "second messenger" and activate CREB when it enters the cell through the open NMDA channel.